 Students have many performance opportunities, including a fall concert or scenes program, and a full production in the spring.
-Recent past productions include Susannah, The Putnam County Spelling Bee, and Prince Orlovsky's Ball.
-In Spring 2021, Singers' Workshop will present an original cabaret comprised of opera excerpts, musical theatre pieces, art song, lieder, and chansons, interwoven with original monologues, dialogues, and poetry written for the show.
+Recent past productions include Susannah, The Putnam County Spelling Bee, and Prince Orlovsky's Ball, and Yeltsin in Texas!
+In Fall 2023, Opera Centeanry will present Scenes 1: A Couple of Love Songs, the first scenes program of what will become a series

 The Hurley Orchestra plays in collaboration with the Centenary Youth Orchestra.
 The combined orchestra has enjoyed two successful seasons, starting in 2014 with concerts featuring Shreveport natives Marcus Rose, viola, and John-Henry Crawford, cello.
 Crawford recently was one of 25 cellists to advance to the official first round of the prestigious 2015 Tchaikovsky International Competition in Moscow.
 The fall 2015-2016 season concert featured Centenary alumna Cara Lamb in Mozart’s Piano Concerto no. 24 in c minor, K.491.
 The spring 2016 concert program contained Bach: Air from Suite No. 3 in D Major, Beethoven’s Symphony No. 1 in C Major, op.21, and the winners of the Centenary College 2015 Concerto & Aria Competition.
 The ensemble is open by audition to all wind and string players.